mmteles/GTMarket/HALLOWEEN_QUICK_START.md

 ---

-## 🎃 Ready to Create Spooky SOPs? 🦇
+## 🎃 Ready to Create Spooky GTM Strategies? 🦇

 Start the server and visit http://localhost:3000